cnr-ibba/SMARTER-repository/README.md

 This guide describe how to build and run Django+MySQL with docker-compose.
 First of all copy this directory in another location since you will modify code in order to develop your application.
 Next, rename the whole directory with a project name.
-In this example, project is set to `mysite`.
-Replace all `mysite` occurrences with your project name.
+In this example, project is set to `smarter`.
+Replace all `smarter` occurrences with your project name.
 In this project there are directories that will be mounted as data volume: this will make easier to